 - For Undergraduate standard charges please see: Undergraduates Fees and Charges

-- For Graduate standard charges please see: Postgraduate Fees and Charges
+- For Postgraduate standard charges please see: Postgraduate Fees and Charges

 You will also need to pay additional charges such as utilities and Uniware charges.
 These charges will vary for every student.

-Information about when you need to pay can be found on the bottom of your bill.
+Information about when you need to pay can be found at Paying your bill and will also be on the bottom of your bill.